 The online Master of Theological Studies program (M.T.S.) provides a graduate-level understanding of several theological disciplines for further graduate study or for general educational.
 This seminary program for online students will prepare you for theological research, writing and theology teacher training by offering a general foundation in theological studies and an opportunity to specialize in a concentrated area.

-Format: The M.T.S. program may be completed entirely online.
+Format: Eight-week courses may be completed entirely online.
 It is also available on the Virginia Beach campus or through a combination of distance education and residential courses.